 Well, good for you Bubba.
 I paid $300 a month for rent in the USA too once, for a one-bedroom apartment in the 38th largest city.
 But that was in 1986.
 You’ve generally got to be in a small rural town with no jobs available and a stagnant real estate market to get that kind of deal today.
 Unless you want to live in a depressed place like Flint, Michigan or Gary, Indiana, you’re going to be paying U.S. market rates for rents—which were going up even during the housing crisis because of high demand and low construction activity.

 Here’s the thing though.
-Even if you move from undesirable rural Iowa to very desirable Grenada, Nicaragua, your expenses will still go down and your standard of living will go up.
+Even if you move from undesirable rural Iowa to very desirable Antigua, Guatemala, your expenses will still go down and your standard of living will go up.
 That’s because prices are still far lower for health care, restaurants, domestic help, a haircut, entertainment, vegetables, and on and on.
 You’ll still save a small fortune.
 Just not as much as someone moving from a comparable attractive city.

 2) “The residency (or work, or real estate purchase) laws listed on the government website say you can’t _______________”

 In developing countries, the laws are even more fluid and money talks.
 Yes you can get in trouble if you break the rules and if you look hard enough you’ll probably find someone who has gotten in trouble for it.
 But for every one of those caught there were probably hundreds who had no issue.
-So the world won’t come to an end if you overstay your visa in Argentina, work illegally as a bartender in the EU, or buy real estate in some dodgy partnership in Cambodia or Indonesia.
+So the world won’t come to an end if you overstay your visa in Argentina, work illegally as a bartender in the EU, or buy real estate under a partnership agreement in Cambodia or Indonesia.
 Yes, all these things can be risky, but often statistically not as risky as getting in your car to go to work.

 3) “You can’t find a decent apartment for the prices you’ve listed and if you have children in private school that can cost a fortune.”